 Ah, smoothies.
 If there’s something I crave on a daily basis, it’s healthy vegan smoothies.
-I think of smoothies are salads with the taste of a dessert.
+I think of smoothies as salads with the taste of a dessert.
 I remember the first time I started drinking smoothies in 2010, my family and friends would look at me like I was a weirdo, eating blended kale.
-Since then, smoothies have hit the mainstream and for a good reason.
+Since then, healthy vegan smoothies have hit the mainstream and for a good reason.
 Actually, numerous reasons.

 The number one reason people incorporate healthy vegan smoothies in their diet is that they are nutrient dense, packed full of vitamins, minerals, fiber, antioxidants, and water.
 Since you can prepare smoothies in seconds, they’re a great way to get your daily recommendations of fruits and veggies in.
 There’s nothing as quick and easy as throwing loads of veggies and fruit into the blender and pouring it into a jar when you don’t have time to prepare a full on meal.
 Taking your smoothie with you is an additional convenient option.

 Depending on the ingredients you use, smoothies can serve many purposes.
 Need something detoxifying to help you slim down?
 Add some leafy greens and herbs like parsley, cilantro, or mint to increase the fiber content and cleanse your system.
 Looking for a filling lunch on the go?
 Add some nuts and seeds or avocados to boost the protein and healthy fats.
 Craving an energizing snack?
 Add more fruit and some superfoods.